felipelerena/serve_me_do/README.rst

 How does it work?
 =================

-Got to the folder and run the command
+Go to the folder and run the command
 .. code-block:: bash

     $ cd /home/my_htmls